-Over the last several years, the Safe Routes program has expanded to include over 58 schools throughout the county.
+The Safe Routes program has expanded to include over 60 schools throughout the county.
+The long-term success of the program is driven by collaboration between parents, teachers, local public works officials, engineers, school administrators, local elected officials, and law enforcement.
 The program includes classroom education, special events and contests, and Safe Routes development, mapping and engineering assistance.
 Structure is provided through the development of "Safe Routes Travel Plans," which map out future improvements and target the use of funds used in sub-strategy 4.3, "Safe Pathways."